Important things to consider

 When planning your studies in the UK, you need to investigate what type of entry clearance or visa you need to obtain before you travel.
 You can check this on the UK Government website.

 If you are a 'Visa National' then you will have to apply for a visa before you travel to the UK.
 This information can be found on the UK Government website.

 Students on courses of six-month duration or less

-A category of Short Term Study Visa (previously called student visitor visa) has been introduced for students who wish to come to the UK to study on courses of six-month duration or less.
-Entry to the UK on a Short Term Study visa means that you will not be permitted to work in the UK (even if you need to work as part of your studies) nor will you be able to extend your visa from the UK.
+Students who wish to come to the UK to study on courses of six-month duration or less can now do this on the Visitor Visa route.
+Entry to the UK on a Visitor visa means that you will not be permitted to work in the UK (even if you need to work as part of your studies) nor will you be able to extend your visa from the UK.

-If you want to come on a Short Term Study Visa you must show:
+If you want to come on a Visitor Visa you must show:

 - That you have been unconditionally accepted on a course (by proof of an unconditional offer letter)